rilldata/rill/docs/docs/contributors/development.md

 Initializing a project, adding datasets as sources, and starting a project are currently supported through our [CLI](cli).

 ## Creating a project

+Set the following enviornment variable `RILL_IS_DEV=true` for marking the project as a dev project.

 Initialize in the current directory.
 ```
 npm run cli --silent -- init